I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

-Today, taxation has become reasonable formalized into income and sales taxes.
+Today, taxation has become formalized into income and sales taxes.
 Throw in taxes on property, inheritances, and casino winnings (you should be so lucky) and that about covers the subject.
 But, in the bygone ages, imaginative officials dreamed up novel ways of relieving people of their excess money; equally imaginative people figured out ways of holding on to their cash.

 Way Back then